 Otherwise, the motorcycle will jerk when shifting to higher speeds in case it’s too loose for its own good.
 Ask for a reduced cost for the used motorcycle if there are problems in this area.

 Lastly, check up on the clutch fluid because if it’s low or empty, then you might have to spend money on repairs in that aspect later on.

 Check how well all three brakes work- the front brake, the rear brake, and the handbrake- because they should all be in good condition for a safe ride.

-If one is not working properly or stops working completely during your test drive, then bargain for a lower price because it may need costly repairs.
-You should also ask for a lower price if there are problems with the entire system rather than just one part of it.
+If one is not working properly or stops working completely during your test drive, then bargain for a fair rate because it may need costly repairs.
+You should also ask for a low final price if there are problems with the entire system rather than just one part of it.